Summer School 2019: Experimental Models for Neurodegenerative Diseases: From Cells to Model Organisms.

 For PhD students, the Summer School could eventually be integrated within their cursus: For the PhD studenst of the Lille Biology-Health Graduate school, 10 training credits will be attributed and 2 more credits if a flashtalk is performed.

 For researchers working in France, the Summer school will also count as 12 hours of continuous training on animal experimentation.

-The LiCEND Summer School will take place in the:
+The Summer School’s LiCEND will take place at the:

 2 Avenue Eugène Avinée, 59120 Loos, France